 Here at Charlie, we've settled on a one month notice period for full-time, contracted employees.

 In most situations, this gives you ample time to hire a replacement, complete the handover and adjust as a team – while still remaining respectful of the employees desire to move on and start their new job.
 Remember, longer notice periods can make it unnecessarily hard for your team to find new work.
 Many employers, for example, would struggle to hold a role open for a full three months.

 However, there are some situations where you should look at using a slightly longer notice period.
 Here's some factors you should take into account.

 Employees with the most responsibility will typically have the most to hand-over and the biggest risk attached to a ‘changing of the guard’.

 On top of this, losing a team leader or C-suite figure can be jarring for the rest of the team, so the longer there is for people to get used to the idea of the change before it happens, the better.

 Just by virtue of experience, employees who have been working in your company for many years will have acquired knowledge and know-how beyond their role and level of responsibility and will, therefore, have more to handover to the rest of their team/or replacements.

 Some roles are so vital for your organisation that having too short a notice period risks critical functions going unstaffed.
 For instance, if you are working in the fin-tech space, then losing your Head of Technology without having enough time to find a suitable replacement is an incredibly dangerous scenario.

-Key things to think about when an employee hands in their notice:
+What should I do when an employee hands in their notice?

 - Think about hiring a replacement straight away and get the departing employee’s opinion on what they think you should look for.